The Ultimate Summer Sweden Experience

 Sleeping bag (ideally suited down to -50C)

 Tarp / hammock – please ask for advice if you are unsure.
-Tents are not suitable but could be used if necessary.
+Tents are possible but are not as suitable

 Thermarest or other ground mat.